rayyankhan47/rayyankhan47/README.md

 <h1 align="center">Hi 👋 I'm Rayyan Khan</h1>

 # 💫 About Me:
 I am a computer science student at McGill University.
-The central theme of my life as a developer is to leverage my skills in Machine Learning and in building web applications for the sake of social impact.
+The central theme of my journey is to leverage my skills in Machine Learning and in building web applications **for the sake of social impact**.
 I want to build something interesting with you!
 Hit me up and let's create a beautiful project together.

 ## 🚀 What I'm Up To